-The "right" alcohol content positively influences the taste.
+The "right" alcohol content has a positive influence on the taste.
 Lots flavorings are soluble in alcohol.
-Too alcoholic wines lose the balance and can alcoholic or. gangrenous Act.
-They work less gossamery because the aromas are bound to the alcohol.
-Also suffers from the varietal, On the other hand alcohol is concealed acids, A phenomenon is that one dry matured wine with low residual sugar and high alcohol content quite relative sweet can taste.
+Wines that are too heavy on alcohol lose them balance and can alcoholic respectively. gangrenous Act.
+They work less gossamery because the flavors are bound to the alcohol.
+It also suffers from it varietal, On the other hand, alcohol conceals acids, A phenomenon is that a dry aged wine with little residual sugar and high alcohol content is quite relative sweet can taste.

-Wines with high alcohol content have more body (Fullness), less alcohol underlines the elegance, Wines with (too) low alcohol content often taste characterless and hollow (empty).
-When called "sweet spot" degree, the wine reaches a perfect as possible harmony between Aroma. fruitiness and taste, For (too) alcoholic wines, this harmony can be achieved through the process alcohol reduction be achieved.
+Wines with a high alcohol content have more body (Fullness), less alcohol underlines that elegance, Wines with (too) low alcohol content often taste without character and hollow (empty).
+At the level also known as the “sweet spot”, the wine achieves the most perfect possible harmony between Aroma. fruitiness and taste, With (too) alcoholic wines, this harmony can be achieved through the process alcohol reduction can be achieved.

-According to EU Regulation is the existing alcohol content on label in volume percentages by full or half units, rounded if necessary.
-The specified value may deviate from the content determined by the analysis by no more than 0.5% vol. For wines with indication of the harvest year, over three years bottle storage, sparkling wines. sparkling wines. liqueur wines and wines from overripe grapes, the declared alcoholic strength may differ from the analysis by a maximum of 0,8% vol. The value should be followed by the symbol "% vol"; this number may be preceded by the words "existing alcoholic strength" or "existing alcohol" or the abbreviation "alc."
+According to EU Regulation is the existing alcohol content on label to be given in volume percentages by full or half units, rounded if necessary.
+The stated value may deviate from the content determined by the analysis by a maximum of 0.5% vol. For wines with the year of harvest, bottle storage for more than three years, sparkling wines. sparkling wines. liqueur wines and wines from overripe grapes, the specified alcohol content may differ from the one determined by the analysis by a maximum of 0.8% vol. The symbol "% vol" must be added to the value; This number can be preceded by the terms "existing alcohol content" or "existing alcohol" or the abbreviation "alc."

-Furthermore, there are requirements for minimum alcohol content ever growing zone, For A and B since 2009 this is as follows: For wine (formerly table wine) at least 6.5% (equivalent to 11.2 KMW, which can be read) plus max. possible enrichment of 2% results in 8.5% for the finished wine.
-At least 9% apply to all other wine-growing zones.
-The specifications for country wine. quality wine and Prädikatswein but may be regulated by the countries themselves and are therefore (also depending on the growing area) very different.
+There are also requirements for minimum alcohol content growing zone, For A and B this has been as follows since 2009: For wine (formerly table wine) at least 6.5% (corresponds to 11.2 KMW, where you can read) plus max. possible enrichment by 2% results in 8.5% for the finished wine.
+For all other wine-growing zones, at least 9% apply.
+The requirements for country wine. quality wine and Prädikatswein may be regulated by the federal states themselves and are therefore very different (also for each growing region).
 See the regulations under the countries.

-In compliance with country-specific regulations may also be a enrich with certain sugar-containing agents to increase the natural alcohol content.
-The addition of alcohol to the finished wine is called Spriten, The alcohol content can be determined by various methods; see below analytical test, A complete list of all wine ingredients is under total extract contain.
+Taking into account country-specific regulations, a enrich with certain sugar-containing agents to increase the natural alcohol content.
+The addition of alcohol to the finished wine is called Spriten, The alcohol content can be determined by various methods; see under analytical testing, A complete list of all wine ingredients is under total extract contain.